biomejs/biome/xtask/codegen/README.md

 ## `cargo codegen grammar`
 This command transforms the `*.ungram` files into the `biome_*_syntax` and `biome_*_factory` crates.

-The project a fork of [`ungrammar`](https://github.com/rust-analyzer/ungrammar) to define the syntax of the language.
+The project uses a fork of [`ungrammar`](https://github.com/rust-analyzer/ungrammar) to define the syntax of the language.

 `ungrammar` uses a DSL to define and parse the grammar of a language.